dynamsoft-docs/document-normalizer-docs/programming/ios/api-reference/camera-enhancer/camera-enhancer-v3.0.0.md

 **Parameters**

-`enhancerFeatures`: The combined value of [`EnumEnhancerFeatures`](enum-enhancer-features.md).
+`enhancerFeatures` The combined value of [`EnumEnhancerFeatures`](enum-enhancer-features.md).

 **Return Value**

 A BOOL value refers to whether all the features you input are enabled.

-- `True`: All the features you input are enabled.
+- `True` All the features you input are enabled.
-- `False`: There is at least one feature is not enabled among your input values.
+- `False` There is at least one feature is not enabled among your input values.

 **Code Snippet**